cmu-sei/juneberry/docs/getting_started.md

 Juneberry requires several directories to store its components, such as the source code, data, Tensorboard logs, and caches.
 The purposes of these directories is described in the [Workspace and Experiment Overview](overview.md).
 Juneberry has a default structure that it knows how to work with.
-This can customized but for the purposes of getting started, this is a good way to get started.
+This can be customized but for the purposes of getting started, this is a good way to get started.
 To start, a single directory for the project should be created which is referred to as the **lab-root**.

 Inside the lab-root, the goal is to create sub-directories for the various Juneberry components.
-These sub-directories cab be created manually, or via the `setup_lab.py` script located in the `scripts` directory.
+These sub-directories can be created manually, or via the `setup_lab.py` script located in the `scripts` directory.

 ### Using setup_lab.py